rat-v/Network-Security/Quick Reference for TCP IP Utilities.md

+## Objective
 In this project, I will learn about and practice executing common TCP/IP commands to display important system and network information on Windows and Linux systems

-Just to reference, adding /? in windows cmd lists all the possible switches for a command, \--help for Linux
+Just as a reference to myself, adding /? in windows cmd lists all the possible switches for a command, \--help for Linux

-### Computer Information
+## Computer Information

 **whoami** - the name of the user logged in, can add /groups to see all groups the user belongs to